 While it’s not a rule, you’ll generally want acoustic guitars (whether steel or nylon) for softer music and electric guitars for rock, jazz, and pop.
 Also, note that using guitar amps can make an electric guitar or bass sound completely different.
 So, make sure you experiment with those to achieve new sounds.

-The 10 Best Guitar Libraries For NI Kontakt 2021
+The 10 Best Guitar Libraries For NI Kontakt In 2023

-1. NI Session Guitarist: Picked Acoustic Review (Acoustic Guitar Library)
+1. NI Session Guitarist: Picked Acoustic (Acoustic Guitar Library)

 Get results fast with this brilliant picked acoustic guitar that makes performance easy.